Tutorial: Deploy and walk through the water quality monitoring application

 Select Devices on the leftmost pane of your application.

-Select one simulated device.
+Select a simulated device.

 On the Cloud Properties tab, change the Acidity (pH) threshold value to 9 and select Save.